 Pupils develop a broad range of skills including experimental techniques, data analysis, problem solving and an understanding of fundamental concepts which determine how organisms work.
-The course seeks to engender curiosity about the way we interact with organisms on our planet and to develop a critical appreciation of how human impacts can have both beneficial and harmful consequences for life on earth.

 There is a weekly Science club which seeks explore investigations outside the demands of the curriculum to consolidate understanding of Biology and to enable pupils to appreciate the applications of Science in a broader context.